 “We find a lot of (issues) are due to siloed or delayed information, meaning there might be emerging risks or issues that are occurring out on a job site and by the time key decision makers are advised of those situations, a substantial amount of time has passed, and that has direct implications on the schedule,” Saab said.

 Saab didn’t want to share all the secret sauce behind the product, but he said it will take in both breadth and depth of information.
 That means capturing the greater context of the entire project and surrounding area, as well as the extremely granular details gathered by experts in the field.
 Unearth then makes it easier to document and share this information, so everyone knows what’s happening.

 “What we really aim to do is provide a rich information dashboard coupled with a lot of seamless communication between all the stakeholders — general contractors, landowners, even subcontractors — to help eliminate some of these challenges around schedule and budget,” he said.

-Right now, the start up has five employees, including the co-founders, and it is looking for a couple more engineers.
+Right now, the startup has five employees, including the co-founders, and it is looking for a couple more engineers.
 Much of Unearth’s current team worked together with Saab at Buuteeq, including co-founders Amy Hutchins, Nate Miller and Principal Engineer Pat Lasswell.

-Right now, the company is operating out of an office in the Mariner Square building in Seattle’s Fremont neighborhood, across the street from Gas Works Park.
+The company is operating out of an office in the Mariner Square building in Seattle’s Fremont neighborhood, across the street from Gas Works Park.
 Saab notes that it is great spot for he and his fellow co-founders, all licensed commercial drone operators, to fly their rigs.